- What is a Bioreactor Landfill?

 - Additional Bioreactor Projects and Information

-A bioreactor landfill is a MSWLF that operates to rapidly transform and degrade organic waste.
+A bioreactor landfill is a municipal solid waste landfill (MSWLF) in which liquids are added to help bacteria break down the waste.
 The increase in waste degradation and stabilization is accomplished through the addition of liquid and air to enhance microbial processes.
 This bioreactor concept differs from the traditional “dry tomb” municipal landfill approach.

 Types of Bioreactor Landfills